Events Bus

 }

-// first arg of the NewEvent method is fmt.Stringer
+// The first argument of the NewEvent method is an fmt.Stringer

 eh.Send(events.NewEvent(EventHTTPError, "http", "foo"))